PhillipDaum/iplantit/README.md

 - The questions go on...

 ## The solution
-- A simple application that makes sustainable food gardening and planning fun, easy and accesiable.
+- A simple application that makes sustainable food gardening and planning fun, easy and accessible.
 It will generate potential garden bed plots that are easy to understand.
 - The long term goal is to create community, more features and expand the product to help as many people as possible!

 ## How it works